newrelic-experimental/infra-lab-instruqt-track/03-identify-depleted-resources/assignment.md

 With infrastructure monitoring, you can quickly identify issues in your system as well as the entities that are affected by those issues.

-> **Note:** If you don't see data for your hosts quite yet, wait a few more minutes, and refresh your view.

 ## Identify depleted resources

 Go to [New Relic](https://one.newrelic.com) and select **Hosts** from the left-hand menu.